tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 How to transfer data
 --------------------

-There are many ways to copy files from one folder to another but not all are appropriate in this case.
-As mentioned above, using ``mv`` is not advisable as you do not want to remove the data from the old storage. ``cp`` is also not advisable as it is very slow. ``rsync`` is probably the best option, as it is interruptible and resumable, and can check data integrity - however, it may not be the fastest solution for very large trees.
+There are many ways to copy files from one folder to another but not all are appropriate in this case. ``cp`` is not advisable as it is generally very slow.
+The best option is probably ``rsync``, as it is interruptible and resumable, and can check data integrity - however, it may not be the fastest solution for very large trees.
 For very large trees, using a ``tar | tar`` solution is likely faster.

 **rync commands**: